Avolyn/model-collection/README.md

 # Scott's AI Model Collection

 This repository contains a collection of hosted AI models I find differentuated and useful for building Agentic AI applications.
-Each model is set up to utilize the full allowed context length without any rate limiting constraints.
+I host on Runpod or Modal and are set up to utilize the full allowed context length without any rate limiting constraints.

 Unlike ALL commercial API providers that impose various limits even after payment, these models are configured without: